tpascarella/sr50/docs/investing/cryptocurrency.md

 ### - Individual project risk factors

-Here are some risk factor questions for tokens you are thinking of putting money into:
+Here are some risk factor considerations for tokens you are thinking of putting money into:

 - Does the token have a whitepaper?
 - Does the token have a proven track record?